meshmote/ticker-tock/README.md

 This was a student project and I'd love some collaboration on to take it farther than what the course required.
-The basic concept is to create a virtual stock market of ideas, with a gamified economy that incentivizes the purchase and sale of simulated shares in start-up based on the idea.
-With enough participation, and with a virtual economy that entrains near real-world stock buying decision behavior (we make them care about the fake money) the site might create useful crowd-sourced information for potential investors in promising ideas.
+The basic concept is to create a virtual stock market of ideas, with a gamified economy that incentivizes the purchase and sale of simulated shares in a start-up based on the idea.
+With enough participation, and with a virtual economy that entrains near-real-world stock buying decision behaviors (we make them care about the fake money) the site might create useful crowd-sourced information for potential investors in promising ideas.

 Core ideas are described by their authors on a unique web page.
 They can be up or downvoted by site visitors.